liolop/Coraffic/docs/docs.md

-# Docs for Sample Target
+# Docs for Coraffic Beat the Traffic

 This is a pure javascript sample target for [Microsoft MakeCode](https://makecode.com).
 For more information about setting your own target,